thxred/goprotimelapse/README.md

 The goal is to create a timelapse video based on photos using a shell script.
 Taking advantage of 4K we can do a panning and zooming effect.

-ts.sh is the main timelapse script. wifi.sh is used for establish P2P connection and keep alive.
+ts.sh is the main timelapse script and wifi.sh is used for establish P2P connection.

 Usage method with Crontab: